WOODSIDE PARK HOMEOWNERS ASSOCIATION UNITS 1, 2, 3 & 4

 USAA Offers Insurance Discounts for Members Living in Firewise Communities in Colorado

 USAA members now can save money on their homeowners insurance premiums by living within the boundaries of a recognized Firewise Communities/USA® program.
-Currently, the discounts are available to eligible members in California, Colorado and Texas, three states prone to wildfire activity.
+Currently, the discounts are available to eligible members in California, Colorado, and Texas, three states prone to wildfire activity.
 See their press release here.
-Check with your insurance carrier to see if they do they same.
+Check with your insurance carrier to see if they do the same.

 Park County slash collection website.